shervinea/cheatsheet-translation/es/cheatsheet-deep-learning.md

 **42. Remark: we note that the optimal policy π∗ for a given state s is such that:**

-&#10230; Observación: notamos que la política óptima π* para un estado dado s es tal que:
+&#10230; Observación: denotamos que la política óptima π* para un estado dado s es tal que:

 <br>